 20th Century Collections

-Aside from the sports watches, classic watches are also available, like the Heritage Visodate Automatic.
-It retained the original appearance and made with an addition to the markers 12, 9, and 6.
+Aside from sports watches, classic watches are also available, like the Heritage Visodate Automatic.
+It retained the original appearance and was made with the addition of markers 12, 9, and 6.
 Instead of numbers, they are batons.